 * NOTE: Students who substitute another statistics course for SOC 200 Social Statistics must take 21 credits of sociology electives.

 Student Learning OutcomesUpon completion of the program, students will be able to:

-- Apply sociological concepts and theories to contemporary social issues.
+- apply sociological theories to understand social phenomena,

-- Analyze how social institutions shape individual experiences and opportunities.
+- explain how culture and social structure shape individual experiences and opportunities, and

-- Produce written work that effectively integrates sociological concepts or theories with empirical findings.
+- effectively communicate sociological concepts and empirical findings.